Mix and Submission Guidelines

 Do not normalize files under any circumstances.

-No processing on the master bus, e.g. any loudness maximizing processor or EQ of any kind.
-Maybe a little compression from a decent outboard device if mixed on a console for specific effect, but no plug-ins please.
+No processing on the master bus, e.g. any loudness maximizing processor of any kind.
+Maybe a little compression from a decent outboard device if mixed on a console for specific effect, but no limiter plug-ins please.
 EQ on the master bus at our end would often be unnecessary if it were not for needing to undo over compensation by the mix engineer (often due to room deficiencies in the mix environment).

 If you wish to give us a processed version that you are reasonably happy with as a reference then that is fine and often a useful tool.